Supermagnum/supermorse-app/README.md

 Supermorse is a desktop application for learning Morse code progressively using sound output and a real physical Morse key connected through an Arduino.
 The application implements the Koch method, a scientifically-backed learning approach that has proven to be one of the most effective ways to learn Morse code.

+## The programming:
+I have a neurological condition that makes it impossible for me to understand programming.
+I had to use a AI,Claude.

+## It's untested and needs testing and debugging

 ## Features

 - **Progressive Learning**: Start with just two characters and expand as you master them